See the code on GitHub

 This project implements a full stack graphQl version of a ToDo app.
 The project has an api and a client layer.
-The backend is using react.js, sequelize.js, express and appollo server.
+The backend is using react.js, sequelize.js, express, and apollo server.
 The GraphQl layer is served by a Mysql database.

-Be warned this is full stack project and you will need to be comfortable with the above mentioned technologies to install and run this.
+Be warned this is a full-stack project and you will need to be comfortable with the above mentioned technologies to install and run this.

 - To Do App GraphQL folder structure

-- index.js (This starts the express server, I have also combined the models and resolvers here too, in real app this will be seperated out)
+- index.js (This starts the express server, I have also combined the models and resolvers here too, in the real app this will be separated)

-- sequelize.js (This file contains the database settings for mysql plus some sql commands to setup tables with inital data)
+- sequelize.js (This file contains the database settings for MySQL plus some SQL commands to set up tables with initial data)

 - example-queries.js (This file is for reference only.
 It has some sample graphql queries that you can use to test)